 Rising snow line

-We also carried out a relative risk assessment for future submergence of ocean floor below the CCD in 17 ocean regions.
-In our assessment we assumed that the change in CCD from pre-industrial times to the present is an indicator of the likelihood and the change in percentage of seafloor submerged below the CCD due to a hypothetical 300 m rise in the CCD is an indicator of the consequences.
-We found that the western equatorial Atlantic is at high risk and 9 other Ocean Regions are at moderate risk.
-Overall, geomorphic features in the Atlantic Ocean and southern Indian Ocean are at greater risk of impact from a rising CCD than Pacific and other Indian Ocean regions.
+We carried out a relative risk assessment for future submergence of the ocean floor below the CCD in 17 ocean regions if the CCD rose by another 300 m.
+We found that the western equatorial Atlantic is at high risk, and nine other ocean regions are at moderate risk of greater seafloor area submerging below the CCD.
+Uniform hypothetical 300 m shoaling of the CCD across all ocean regions illustrates that the area of seafloor submerged below the CCD rises by 14% relative to pre-industrial revolution times (a total of 51% of the ocean floor below the CCD).
+Overall, the Atlantic Ocean and southern Indian Ocean appear to be at greater risk of impact from a rising CCD than the Pacific and other Indian Ocean regions.

 We also estimated the area of national Exclusive Economic Zones submerged below the rising CCD and found that the results exhibit extreme variability; with 300 m of CCD shoaling, we find >12% increase in area submerged below the CCD for 23 national EEZs, mainly of developing countries.
 The five most impacted EEZs are Bermuda (UK), El Salvador, Nauru, Guatemala and Sri Lanka, which will see more than 28% of their EEZs submerged below a rising CCD.
 By comparison, for the US EEZ (lower 48 states), the area of seabed projected to be submerged below the CCD rises from 0.09% to 6.09%